wagtail/wagtail/docs/reference/contrib/modeladmin/indexview.rst

 Customising ``IndexView`` - the listing view
 ============================================

-For the sake of consistency, this section of the docs will refer to the list view as ``IndexView``, because that is the view class that does all the heavy lifting.
+For the sake of consistency, this section of the docs will refer to the listing view as ``IndexView``, because that is the view class that does all the heavy lifting.